9nate-drake/ComfyUI-MaskCenter/README.md

 * **y** (`INT`): The Y-coordinate of the *first* point found.
 * **debug** (`STRING`): A detailed log of the process, including the number of masks found, their areas, and whether they were processed or skipped.

-### 2. Detect Mask Sub-Masses (WIP)
+### 2. Detect Mask Sub-Masses

-This is an advanced node for analyzing a single, complex mask that might have several dense areas connected by narrow "bridges" (e.g., a mask of a person with outstretched arms).
+This is an advanced node for analyzing a single, complex mask that might have several dense areas connected by narrow "bridges".
 It intelligently severs these narrow connections to find the center of each larger part.

 #### Inputs

 * **separation_strength** (`Int`): Controls how aggressively the node severs connections.
 A higher value will break thicker "bridges" between dense areas.
-This value corresponds to the radius of the "carving" tool used to separate the masses.
 * **mask** (`MASK`, optional): A standard ComfyUI mask tensor.
 Can be a batch of masks.
 * **segs** (`SEGS`, optional): Segment data.
 Each segment will be analyzed individually for sub-masses.